MichaelKS123/Caesar-Substitution-Cipher-Tool/README.md

 ╔════════════════════════════════════════════════════════╗
 ║                                                        ║
-║          SECURE TEXT: A CLASSICAL CIPHER TOOL         ║ ║                    by Michael                          ║
+║          SECURE TEXT: A CLASSICAL CIPHER TOOL          ║ ║                    by Michael Semera                   ║
 ║                                                        ║
 ╚════════════════════════════════════════════════════════╝